A two-site Kitaev chain in a two-dimensional electron gas: Results

 The Kitaev model~\cite{Kitaev2001} can be implemented by coupling spin-polarized QDs via Andreev bound states (ABSs) in a semiconductor-superconductor hybrid~\cite{Dvir2023}.
 Coupling between the QDs is mediated by two types of coherent tunneling processes, as illustrated in \Cref{fig1}b.
 A hopping interaction arises through elastic co-tunnelling (ECT) and a pairing interaction arises via the creation or breaking of a Cooper pair in the superconductor through crossed Andreev reflection (CAR).
 To emulate a Kitaev chain, the relative amplitudes of these processes must be controlled~\cite{Liu2022,Bordin2022,Wang2022a}.
 Furthermore, large inter-dot couplings are desired in order to isolate zero-energy MBSs from higher-energy excitations~\cite{Leijnse2012}.
 This can be achieved by increasing tunnelling rates between the QDs and the proximitized region, additionally inducing superconducting correlations in the QDs~\cite{Liu2023, Zatelli2023}.
 In this regime the QDs can be described as Yu-Shiba-Rusinov (YSR) states~\cite{Meng2009,Rasmussen2009,Deacon2010, Lee2014,Jellinggaard2016,Rasmussen2018}.

 An energy level diagram of the system is shown in \Cref{fig1}c, where, at finite magnetic field, the ground state of each proximitized QD is either a doublet state $\lvert \downarrow \rangle$ or a singlet state $\lvert \mathrm{S}\rangle$.
 The electro-chemical potential of the QDs are denoted $\upmu_{\mathrm{L}}$ and $\upmu_{\mathrm{R}}$.
 We consider the combined state of the QDs $\rvert \sigma_{\mathrm{L}}$,$\sigma_{\mathrm{R}}\rangle$, where $\sigma_{\mathrm{L}},\sigma_{\mathrm{R}}$ $\in$ ($\lvert \mathrm{S}\rangle$, $\lvert \downarrow \rangle$).
 In this description, ECT and CAR processes give rise to two types of effective couplings.
 States with total odd-parity ($\vert \mathrm{S}, \downarrow \rangle$ and $\vert \downarrow ,\downarrow \rangle$) have different total spin (0 or 1) and couple through a spin non-conserving term \gammaE.
-Similar to a system with non-proximitized QDs~\cite{Leijnse2012,DasSarma2012}, MBSs should arise when these couplings are equal (\gammaO$=$\gammaE)~\cite{Liu2023}, as further described in SI-Methods. \Cref{fig1}d shows a numerically obtained charge stability diagram (CSD) in the absence of spin-orbit coupling (parameters and details of the model can be found in SI-Methods).
-Avoided crossings are observed at the charge degeneracy points, indicative of strong inter-dot coupling.
+Similar to a system with non-proximitized QDs~\cite{Leijnse2012,DasSarma2012}, MBSs should arise when these couplings are equal (\gammaO$=$\gammaE)~\cite{Liu2023}, as further described in SI-Methods. \Cref{fig1}d shows the numerically obtained conductance $G$, considering the local transport, as a function of $\upmu_{\mathrm{L}}$ and $\upmu_{\mathrm{R}}$ (details of the model can be found in SI-Methods).
+This charge stability diagram (CSD) reveals avoided crossings at the charge degeneracy points, indicative of strong inter-dot coupling.
 In the absence of spin-orbit interaction only the spin-conserving coupling \gammaO~is relevant, thus strongly hybridizing the odd-parity states.
-Horizontal and vertical conductance features are visible in between avoided crossings as a result of local Andreev reflection, typical for YSR-states.
+Horizontal and vertical conductance features are visible between avoided crossings as a result of local Andreev reflection, typical for YSR-states.